Western world: Expansion of the West: the Era of Colonialism (15th–20th centuries)

 In the 13th and 14th centuries, a number of European travelers, many of them Christian missionaries, had sought to cultivate trading with Asia and Africa.
 With the Crusades came the relative contraction of the Orthodox Byzantine's large silk industry in favor of Catholic Western Europe and the rise of Western Papacy.
 The most famous of these merchant travelers pursuing East–west trade was Venetian Marco Polo.
-But these journeys had little permanent effect on east–west trade because of a series of political developments in Asia in the last decades of the 14th century, which put an end to further European exploration of Asia: namely the new Ming rulers were found to be unreceptive of religious proselytism by European missionaries and merchants.
-Meanwhile, the Ottoman Turks consolidated control over the eastern Mediterranean, closing off key overland trade routes.
+These journeys expanded European geographical knowledge but did not create a durable European-controlled route to Asian markets.
+In the fifteenth century, Portuguese rulers increasingly sponsored Atlantic and African exploration in search of direct maritime access to the sources of valuable Asian trade goods; Ottoman expansion in the eastern Mediterranean was one factor in this changing commercial environment, but the common claim that the Ottomans simply 'closed' all overland routes is an oversimplification.

 The Portuguese spearheaded the drive to find oceanic routes that would provide cheaper and easier access to South and East Asian goods, by advancements in maritime technology such as the caravel ship introduced in the mid-1400s.
 The charting of oceanic routes between East and West began with the unprecedented voyages of Portuguese and Spanish sea captains.
 In 1492, European colonialism expanded across the globe with the exploring voyage of merchant, navigator, and Hispano-Italian colonizer Christopher Columbus.
 Such voyages were influenced by medieval European adventurers after the European spice trade with Asia, who had journeyed overland to the Far East contributing to geographical knowledge of parts of the Asian continent.
 They are of enormous significance in Western history as they marked the beginning of the European exploration, colonization and exploitation of the American continents and their native inhabitants.
-(Note: Portuguese sailors began exploring the coast of Africa and the Atlantic archipelagos in 1418–19, using recent developments in navigation, cartography and maritime technology such as the caravel, in order that they might find a sea route to the source of the lucrative spice trade.
-In 1488, Bartolomeu Dias rounded the southern tip of Africa under the sponsorship of Portugal's John II, from which point he noticed that the coast swung northeast (Cape of Good Hope).
+(Note: Portuguese sailors began sustained exploration of the Atlantic islands and West African coast in the early fifteenth century, supported by advances in navigation and ship design and by the search for new trade routes.
+In 1488, Bartolomeu Dias became the first European navigator known to have rounded the southern tip of Africa and entered the Indian Ocean from the Atlantic.

-In 1492 Christopher Columbus would land on an island in the Bahamas archipelago on behalf of the Spanish, and documenting the Atlantic Ocean's routes would be granted a coat of arms by Pope Alexander VI motu proprio in 1502.